o-Oby/cloudflare-dns-checker/README.md

-Here is a detailed README file for your Puppeteer script:

----

-# Connection Info Fetcher
+# Cloudflare DNS Info Fetcher

 This script uses Puppeteer to launch a headless Chromium browser and navigate to the Cloudflare 1.1.1.1 help page.
 It fetches and logs various connection details such as DNS settings, Cloudflare Data Center, and resolver IPs.

 ## Prerequisites

 Ensure you have Node.js and npm installed on your system.
-You will also need to have Chromium installed and Puppeteer Extra and its plugins.
+You will also need to have Chromium installed along with Puppeteer Extra and its plugins.

 ### Installation of Chromium on Debian-based systems